The Best Running Backpacks For Long Runs Or Commuting

 Reasons to avoid

-This is a terrific little backpack and an absolute steal at £20.
+This is a terrific little backpack and an absolute steal.
 The Vango Lyt 15 is just about large enough to take your office essentials, including a small laptop or tablet, and has an outer zipped pocket for the gear you need close at hand.
-The backpack has no waist strap – there’s only a sternum strap – but given its small size it still sits securely on your upper back when running.
+The backpack has no waist strap—there’s only a sternum strap—but given its small size I found it still sat securely on my upper back when running.
 There’s also the Lyt 20 if you need a bigger rucksack, but if you load that to the brim, the lack of a secure waist strap might be more apparent.

 Proviz REFLECT360 Running Backpack